 Our Purchase Plan permits eligible employees to purchase common stock at a discount through payroll deductions during defined offering periods.
-The price at which the stock is purchased is equal to the lesser of 85% of the fair market value of the common stock on the first day of the offering or 85% of the fair market value of our common stock on the purchase date.
+The price at which the stock is purchased is equal to the lesser of 85% of the fair market value of our common stock on the first day of the offering or 85% of the fair market value of our common stock on the purchase date.
 The initial offering period commenced on the effective date of our initial public offering.

 The fair value of awards granted under our Purchase Plan is estimated on the date of grant using the Black-Scholes option pricing model, which uses weighted-average assumptions.
-Our Purchase Plan provides for a twenty-four month offering period comprised of four six-month purchase periods with a look-back option.
-A look-back option is a provision in our Purchase Plan under which eligible employees can purchase shares of our common stock at a price per share equal to the lesser of 85% of the fair market value on the first day of the offering period to begin when the fair market value of our common stock on any purchase date during an offering period falls below the fair market value of our common stock on any purchase date during an offering period falls below the fair market value of our common stock on the first day of such offering period.
+Our Purchase Plan provides for a twenty-four-month offering period comprised of four six-month purchase periods with a look-back option.
+A look-back option is a provision in our Purchase Plan under which eligible employees can purchase shares of our common stock at a price per share equal to the lesser of 85% of the fair market value on the first day of the offering period or 85% of the fair market value on the purchase date.
+Our Purchase Plan also includes a feature that provides for a new offering period to begin when the fair market value of our common stock on any purchase date during an offering period falls below the fair market value of our common stock on the first day of such offering period.
 This feature is called a "reset."
 Participants are automatically enrolled in the new offering period.
+We had a "reset" on January 2, 2019 because the fair market value of our stock on December 31, 2018 was lower than the fair market value of our stock on July 1, 2018, the first day of the offering period.
+We applied modification accounting in accordance with the relevant accounting guidance.
+The total incremental fair value associated with this Purchase Plan "reset" was approximately \$879,000 and is being recognized as expense from January 1, 2019 to December 31, 2020.

-As of June 30, 2018, there were 1,790,451 shares reserved for future issuance under the Purchase Plan and there were \$2.2 million of unrecognized stock-based compensation cost related to our employee stock purchase plan.
-The following table summarizes the weighted-average assumptions related to our Purchase Plan for the three and six months ended June 30, 2018 and 2017.
+As of June 30, 2019, there were 928,942 shares reserved for future issuance under the Purchase Plan and there was \$1.1 million of unrecognized stock-based compensation cost related to our Purchase Plan.
+The following table summarizes the weighted-average assumptions related to our Purchase Plan for the three and six months ended June 30, 2019 and 2018.
 Expected volatilities for our Purchase Plan are based on the historical volatility of our stock.
 Expected term represents the weighted-average of the purchase periods within the offering period.
 The risk-free interest rate for periods within the expected term is based on U.S. Treasury constant maturity rates.

-Six Months June 30
+Six Months June 3

-2018 2017
+2019 2018

-Risk-free interest rate 0.6 % 0.5 %
+Risk-free interest rate 2.7 % 0.6 %

-Expected term (in years) 2.0 1.5
+Expected term (in years) 1.5 2.0

 Dividend yield 0.0 % 0.0 %

-Expected volatility 63.8 % 63.1 %
+Expected volatility 62.6 % 63.8 %